xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

-Straight sets with constant load are a good idea if you believe that volume load is the key variable that drives muscle growth.[^46] But since there are many studies that falsify the idea that volume load is strongly predictive of muscle growth[^47], there is no reason to stick to a rigid straight sets scheme.
+Straight sets with constant load are a good idea if you believe that volume load is the key variable that drives muscle growth.[^46] But since there are many studies that falsify the idea that volume load is strongly predictive of muscle growth, there is no reason to stick to a rigid straight sets scheme.

 The problems of a constant load, straight set scheme can be fixed by